Inferring nonequilibrium thermodynamics from tilted equilibrium using information-geometric Legendre transform: Discussion

 \acknowledgements

-We thank Kohei Yoshimura, Shin-ichi Sasa, Zhiyue Lu, Koki Shiraishi, Ken Hiura, and Ryuna Nagayama for fruitful discussions.
-We thank Artemy Kolchinsky for valuable comments on the previous version of the manuscript.
-S. I. is supported by JSPS KAKENHI Grants No.\ 19H05796 and No.\ 21H01560, JST Presto Grant No.\ JPMJPR18M2, and UTEC-UTokyo FSI Research Grant Program.
+We thank Kohei Yoshimura, Shin-ichi Sasa, Zhiyue Lu, Koki Shiraishi, Artemy Kolchinsky, Ken Hiura, and Ryuna Nagayama for fruitful discussions about the current and/or previous versions of this paper.
+N.~O.~is supported by JSPS KAKENHI Grant No.\ 23KJ0732.
+S.~I.~is supported by JSPS KAKENHI Grants No.\ 19H05796, No.\ 21H01560, No.\ 22H01141, and No.\ 23H00467, JST Presto Grant No.\ JPMJPR18M2, JST ERATO Grant No.\ JPMJER2302, and UTEC-UTokyo FSI Research Grant Program.